ChrisW-priv/PersonalVault/notes/Identity Matrix.md

 ---
 title: Identity Matrix
-description: No description provided.
+description: Matrix representing an Identity Operation for matrix multiplication.
 date: 2025-02-14
-tags: []
+tags:
 categories:
   - zettelkasten
 ---

 A special [matrix](Matrix.md) that has zeros in the body and ones on the diagonal.
 It is denoted as $I$

 Example: